bbc/peaks.js/README.md

   // async logging function
   logger: console.error.bind(console),

-  // if true, emit cue events on the peaks instance (see Cue Events)
+  // if true, emit cue events on the Peaks instance (see Cue Events)
   emitCueEvents: false,

   // default height of the waveform canvases in pixels